 These findings suggest that earlier waves of the Great Migration were comprised of black people with a greater percentage of European heritage than later waves.
 This makes sense, given the historical privileges accorded to lighter-skinned African-Americans.
 The fact that people with lighter skin were likely to face less job and housing discrimination may have enabled them to move away earlier than darker-skinned people.

-The fact that people with lighter skin were likely to face less discrimination may have enabled them to move North earlier than darker-skinned people.
 While the study looked at a fairly large sampling, it offers an incomplete picture of African-American genealogy.
 Many diverse groups of African-Americans live in the US, and some of their history and genes may not have been included.

 The study’s authors suggest that these findings may help further genetic research on the diseases to which African-American communities are particularly susceptible, by improving the quality and amount of data on underrepresented populations, leading to better scientific models of risk.
 “If you’re not from a European background you have less information about your disease risk,” Gravel says.
 “It’s just because studies have the most focus on Europeans, so we understand the diversity of Europeans better.”